Educational management

 Educational management refers to the administration of the education system in which a group combines human and material resources to supervise, plan, strategise, and implement structures to execute an education system.
 Education is the equipping of knowledge, skills, values, beliefs, habits, and attitudes with learning experiences.
 The education system is an ecosystem of professionals in educational institutions, such as government ministries, unions, statutory boards, agencies, and schools.
 The education system consists of political heads, principals, teaching staff, non-teaching staff, administrative personnel and other educational professionals working together to enrich and enhance.
 At all levels of the educational ecosystem, management is required; management involves the planning, organising, implementation, review, evaluation, and integration of an institution.
+Research in educational management should explore the dynamic interplay among educational leaders, their followers, and the broader community to enhance the quality of teaching and learning outcomes.

 Scope

 Co-curricular activities

 Co-curricular activities help students maintain a holistic education, expressing their interests and talents.
 The activities help foster a sense of social integration, and add a sense of commitment and belonging to one's community and country.
 Co-curricular activities include science-oriented talent-development programmes, clubs and societies, sports, uniformed groups, and visual- and performing-arts groups.
 Co-curricular activities may also include advocacy, botany, personal-care, innovation, research-methodology and current-affairs groups.